Git Worktrees

 The setup script runs automatically if configured.

-3. Run Your Agent
+3. Run Your Agent#

 Switch to the new worktree with Cmd+Option+Down, then open a terminal:

-# Claude Code claude "Add user authentication with JWT tokens" # Or Codex codex "Add user authentication with JWT tokens"
+claude "Add user authentication with JWT tokens"

 - Use the Diff Viewer to review changes